Know Your Rights: Demonstrations and Protests

-May I distribute leaflets and other literature on public sidewalks?
+May I distribute leaflets and other literature on public sidewalks without a permit?

 Yes.
-You may approach pedestrians on public sidewalks with leaflets, newspapers, petitions and solicitations for donations without a permit.
-Tables may also be set up on sidewalks for these purposes if sufficient room is left for pedestrians to pass.
+You may approach pedestrians on public sidewalks with leaflets, newspapers, petitions, and solicitations for donations without a permit.
 These types of free speech activities are legal as long as entrances to buildings are not blocked and passers-by are not physically and maliciously detained.
-However, a permit may be required to set up a table.
+However, a permit may be required to set up tables or other physical structures.

 Do I have a right to picket on public sidewalks?

 Yes, and this is also an activity for which a permit is not required.
 However, picketing must be done in an orderly, non-disruptive fashion so that pedestrians can pass by and entrances to buildings are not blocked.